Abruzzo, Puglia & Matera

 • The tour starts at 2.30pm on Tuesday 7 October, at Leonardo da Vinci-Fiumicino Airport, Rome.

-The tour ends at c.11.00am on Wednesday 22 October, at Bari Karol Wojtyłan Airport, Bari.
+The tour ends at c.11.00am on Wednesday 22 October, at Bari Karol Wojtyła Airport, Bari.

-• This morning we make our way to the ancient hilltop town of Alba Fucens.
-Settled as a Latin colony in 303 BCE, here we find some of the finest early Roman ruins in Italy.
-This once bustling town at the foot of Monte Velino was largely destroyed by marauding pirates in the Middle Ages, though despite its sack there are still spectacular ruins to be seen, including an amphitheatre, foundations of many private and public buildings, and the Church of San Pietro.
-We then continue to the peculiar medieval town of Cocullo, renowned for its spring snake festival and guild of snake charmers, and the picturesque village of Anversa degli Abruzzi, sitting on a spur overlooking Sagittario Gorge.
-Returning to Sulmona in the early afternoon, the evening is at leisure.
+• This morning we make our way to the important Roman town of Alba Fucens.
+Settled as a Latin colony in 303 BCE, we find here some of the finest early Roman ruins in Italy.
+This once bustling metropolis at the foot of Monte Velino was largely destroyed by marauding Saracens in the 10th century, though much of the Roman infrastructure can still be seen including an amphitheatre, foundations of many private and public buildings, and the later Church of San Pietro.
+After a break for lunch, we return to Sulmona via the picturesque village of Anversa degli Abruzzi, perched high on a spur overlooking the Sagittario Gorge.
+The evening is at leisure.
 Overnight Sulmona (B)

-• After a relaxed start this morning we take a guided tour through the maze of narrow alleyways in the Old Town of Ostuni, where the ubiquitous limewash used on the houses has led to its appellation The White Town.
+• After a relaxed start this morning we take a guided tour through the maze of narrow alleyways in the historic centre of Ostuni, where the ubiquitous limewash used on the houses has led to its appellation ‘the white town’.
 Here we admire Romanesque and Baroque buildings and view the striking remains of a 28,000-year-old paleolithic woman, ‘The Lady from Ostuni’.
-Afterwards the evening and night are at leisure – the perfect chance to unwind with a refreshing dip or a delicious aperitivo by the hotel pool.
+The evening is at leisure, providing the perfect chance to unwind with a refreshing dip or a delicious aperitivo by the hotel pool.
 Overnight Ostuni (B)

-• Today begins with the a guided tour of beautiful Martina Franca, home to a lovely old town filled with whitewashed houses, resplendent Baroque architecture and picturesque lanes.
-We then continue to visit the eye-catching conical stone structures known as “trulli”, which have rightly become the most famous visual image of Puglia, before pausing to enjoy lunch in a traditional Trulli with dishes of the ancient Apulian traditions.
-Afterwards, we admire an amazing collection of local plants at a botanical garden before visiting one of Puglia’s prettiest towns, Locorotondo, where we spend the afternoon enjoying a stroll through the labyrinth of white- washed houses.
-On return to our hotel, the evening is at leisure.
+• Today begins with a guided tour of beautiful and elegant Martina Franca, home to a lovely old town filled with whitewashed houses, resplendent Baroque architecture and picturesque lanes, before pausing to enjoy a lunch based on ancient Apulian traditions.
+Afterwards we visit one of Puglia’s prettiest towns, Locorotondo, whose name translated as “round place” refers to the the historic centre being arranged in concentric circles.
+We spend the afternoon enjoying a stroll through this labyrinth of charming, well-maintained little streets, home to narrow white houses whose steeply pitched roofs, known as “Cummerse”, are peculiar to the centre of Locorotondo.
+On returning to our hotel, the evening is at leisure.
 Overnight Ostuni (B, L)

-• Departing Ostuni today, we travel to the region of Basilicata via the historic city of Taranto, founded in the 8th century BCE and once a major centre of Magna Graecia.
+• Departing Ostuni today, we travel to the neighbouring region of Basilicata via the historic city of Taranto, founded in the 8th century BCE and once a major centre of Magna Graecia.
 Here we visit the National Archaeological Museum whose collection of Greek and Roman antiquities, including many found in the local area, is considered one of the most important in Italy.
-Our final destination today is Matera, where our accommodation is a unique and atmospheric rock-carved hotel whose therapeutic spa dates from Roman times.
+Our final destination is Matera, where our accommodation is another extraordinary “albergo diffuso”, occupying a series of caves now made into one of Italy’s most distinctive and impressive hotels.
 After time to check-in and relax, we meet for dinner in a local restaurant.
 Overnight Matera (B, D)

 • Today we enjoy a walking tour of Matera.
-This troglodyte city with its fascinating rupestrian churches has been inhabited since paleolithic times and was declared European capital of culture in 2019.
+This troglodyte city with its fascinating rupestrian churches has been declared European capital of culture in 2019.
 Known as the “sassi” – the Italian word for stones – it is dramatically situated on the slopes of intersecting ravines whose naturally occurring caves were progressively expanded into living spaces through the centuries of classical and medieval times by the local population.
 These days the underground residences are being reinhabited and provide a range of interesting accommodation options.
-The afternoon and evening are at leisure, with optional visits to an underground heated spa if requested.
+The later afternoon and evening are at leisure to enjoy this ancient city at your own pace.
 Overnight Matera (B)

 • The continuous presence of human activity in the territory of Matera is not just limited to the famous Sassi but was also present in the surrounding valleys.
 Within one of these ravines lies the rupestrian Chapel of the Original Sin, famous for its beguilingly beautiful frescoes.
 Commissioned by Basilian monks in the 8th century CE, its narrative pictorial cycle features some of the oldest Christian paintings in existence.
 After the visit there we enjoy a wine-tasting before returning for free time in Matera for lunch.
 In the afternoon you may join an optional visit to the Carlo Levi museum.
 Levi was the author of the Italian classic ‘Christ stopped at Eboli’ which brought Matera to the world’s attention.
 We will conclude our tour with a farewell dinner in a local restaurant this evening.
 Overnight Matera (B, WT, D)